Importance of Heel First Landing

 Why?
 The horse's foot is built to land on the well-padded frog, similar to the biggest pad on a dog's or cat's foot.
 Heel-first landing gives correct circulation inside the foot, absorbs concussion to protect the leg joints from shock, and helps remodel deformed hooves.

-When a horse lands toe-first, or flat-footed, over a long period of time, the laminar ("white line") tissue which holds the hoof wall securely to the coffin (pedal) bone is damaged by the excessive force on the toe wall; forward toe flare (mechanical founder) develops; and "navicular" or other heel pain can result from incorrect movement of the pastern bones.
+When a horse lands toe-first, or flat-footed, over a long period of time, the laminar tissue ("white line") which holds the hoof wall securely to the coffin (pedal) bone is damaged by the excessive force on the toe wall; forward toe flare (mechanical founder) develops; and "navicular" or other heel pain can result from incorrect movement of the pastern bones.

 If a front foot is landing toe first on level ground, look for one or more of the following -- these are the most common hoof difficulties: